Honolulu Maritime Law Attorney

 Often, the salvager is awarded no more than 50% of the initial price of the item recovered, but this payment may be higher if the item recovered came at a higher risk or effort of the salvaging crew.

 In the United States, jurisdiction over maritime matters falls to either the state or federal court system.
 Federal jurisdiction spans to include ship owner liability, at-sea arrests, property apprehension, salvage cases, and possessive actions.
 States, however, have jurisdiction over a myriad of maritime matters.
-Personal injuries, damage to cargo, nautical product liability, and boating accidents or collisions can be brought in front of a state court.
+Personal injuries, damage to cargo, nautical product liability, and boating accidents or collisions can be brought in front of a state court through a Honolulu maritime law attorney.

 Cargo Loss or Damage